italiangrid/voms/release-notes/voms-server/2.0.12/index.md

 * gSoap is now taken from the OS (before it was embedded in the VOMS source code and this could lead to issues)
-* a routine that coused segfaults when DNS resolution resulted in errors has been removed
+* a routine that caused segmentation faults when DNS resolution resulted in errors has been removed
 * VOMS does not disable core file dumping anymore
 * More stringent validation have been implemented on incoming requests
 * VOMS now correctly limits the number of incoming requests